alshedivat/al-folio/_projects/2022_oslo_where.md

  N = 950, Mean = 7.56M kr, Median = 5.77M kr.
 Which one is a good choice? it's up to your own preferences!
 </div>

-There are so many factors contributing on house price.
-At the same location, the price varies by building’s attributes, e.g., the cost of construction, design, decoration, furnishings.
+There are so many factors contributing to house prices.
+At the same location, the price varies by building’s attributes, e.g., the cost of construction, design, decoration, and furnishings.
 If a pair of twin buildings exist, which are at different locations, the surrounding environment will decide price.
-In this report, we defined surroundings as `spatial contributions`, or `spatial score`.
+In this report, we defined surroundings as `spatial contributions` or `spatial` `scores.

-Someone like to lives in the city center, enjoying night pubs, shopping malls, whereas the other one prefers being near forest.
-So, **the unit’s price or value varies under different perspective.
-Multi-criterion decision analysis (MCDA) is to support decision-makers solving such problems(Meng et al., 2011; “Multiple-Criteria Decision Analysis,” 2022).**
+Some like to live in the city center, enjoying night pubs, and shopping malls, whereas others prefer being near the forest.
+So, the unit’s price or value varies from different perspectives.
+Multi-criterion decision analysis (MCDA) is to support decision-makers in solving such problems (Meng et al., 2011; “Multiple-Criteria Decision Analysis,” 2022).**

-This report proposed a Housing Price MCDA Model (HPMM) to value the spatial contributions by inputting user’s preferences, basing on spatial information from open access database (Norwegian Public Roads Administration, Statistics Norway), OpenStreetMap, and satellite images. **The model is aimed to provide best-fitting options for house buyers and assess the living conditions in various areas of Oslo for better urban planning regulation**.
-In the end, I discussed the weakness of the model, and the several shopping tips revealed by model.
+This report proposed a Housing Price MCDA Model (HPMM) to value the spatial contributions by inputting user preferences, based on spatial information from open access databases (Norwegian Public Roads Administration, Statistics Norway), OpenStreetMap, and satellite images. **The model is aimed to provide best-fitting options for house **buyers and **assessing the living**** conditions in various areas of Oslo for better urban planning regulation**.
+In the end, I discussed the weakness of the model, and the several shopping tips revealed by the model.

 This is a demonstration model that could be extended to other cities easily.
 The post-processed datasets in this project are good materials for automating GIS or WebGIS training courses.
-But I had no time to make this model online due to limited time.
+However, I had no time to make this model online due to limited time.

 ### How it works